-- (c) (b) A law enforcement officer or agency may remove a vessel from an anchoring limitation area under subsection (1) or subsection (2) and impound the vessel for up to 48 hours, or cause such removal and impoundment, if the vessel operator, after being issued a citation for a violation of this section: - 1.
-Anchors the vessel in violation of this section within 12 hours after being issued the citation; or - 2.
-Refuses to leave the anchoring limitation area after being directed to do so by a law enforcement officer or agency. - (d) A vessel that is the subject of more than three violations within 12 months which resulted in dispositions other than acquittal or dismissal shall be declared to be a public nuisance and subject to s.
+- 2. If a vessel owner or operator fails or refuses to provide proof that the vessel has not exceeded the limitations described in subsection (2), the law enforcement officer or agency may issue a citation for a violation of this section. - (c) (b) A law enforcement officer or agency may remove a vessel from an anchoring limitation area under subsection (1) or subsection (2) and impound the vessel for up to 48 hours, or cause such removal and impoundment, if the vessel operator, after being issued a citation for a violation of this section: - Anchors the vessel in violation of this section within 12 hours after being issued the citation; or - Refuses to leave the anchoring limitation area after being directed to do so by a law enforcement officer or agency. - (d) A vessel that is the subject of more than three violations within 12 months which resulted in dispositions other than acquittal or dismissal shall be declared to be a public nuisance and subject to s.
 705.103, and for a derelict vessel, subject to s.
-823.11. - (e) (c) A law enforcement officer or agency acting under this subsection to remove or impound a vessel, or to cause such removal or impoundment, shall be held harmless for any damage to the vessel resulting from such removal or impoundment unless the damage results from gross negligence or willful misconduct. - (f)(d) A contractor performing removal or impoundment services at the direction of a law enforcement officer or agency pursuant to this subsection must:
+823.11. - (e) (c) A law enforcement officer or agency acting under this subsection to remove or impound a vessel, or to cause such removal or impoundment, shall be held harmless for any damage to the vessel resulting from such removal or impoundment unless the damage results from gross negligence or willful misconduct.

+$\underline{\text{(f)}}$ A contractor performing removal or impoundment services at the direction of a law enforcement officer or agency pursuant to this subsection must: